Kinds of types in Scala

 Structural and refined types

-We know, that in math a class is a collection of objects, that fulfill some conditions and programming borrowed the idea.
-But, what if we wanted to specify these conditions without giving them a name?
+We know that in math a class is a collection of objects that fulfill some conditions, and in programming we borrowed the idea.
+But what if we wanted to specify these conditions without giving them a name?
 In JavaScript, you can define a type like:

 type User = { name: string, surname: string }